gentry-1/watermelonbread/README.md

-i'm @watermelonbread, they/he/she
-+ interested in nlp and chemistry
+Gentry, any pronouns are okay
++ I work as a software engineer
-+ hs sophomore
++ HS sophomore
++ Learning JS right now